 So yes I am very self-aware and confident and if this is off-putting then swipe left! ;)

 I am a firm believer in the adage that we nurture what we value, yet I am not the type of woman that is clingy or demands your time, I won't wait by the phone for your call, text or email and I won't put my life on hold for you, that expressed I will more that meet you halfway.
-I am intuitive, soft, kind, celebral, self-sustaining, wear red lipstick (even while gardening), and wear breathtaking French and Italian lingerie 'for me'.
-And, YES my profile picture is current (late March 2017).
+I am intuitive, soft, kind, cerebral, self-sustaining, wear red lipstick (even while gardening), and wear breathtaking French and Italian lingerie 'for me'.
+And, YES my profile picture is current (1 June 2017).

 I'm a tremendous confidante, great cheerleader and my sea salt and sage roasted chicken will make you sigh with pleasure.